CSCI 513 Advanced Database Systems

 Remark II: Database technologies like programming languages have no breakthroughs for years, so old, new, these, or those textbooks are pretty much the same.
 In other words, not much database research is left to do.
 However, databases are still a useful tool for other research areas like data science including data (web) mining and discovery, information retrieval, and mobile data management (e.g., location-based services).
 Don’t mention databases are a must tool for many applications such as e/m-commerce sites and IT systems.

 Remark III: This is an advanced database course, so the instructor assumes that you have fundamental database knowledge like SQL.
-For further advanced topics, check CSci515 Data Engineering and Management using the methods of data mining and data science.
-For fundamental databases, check CSci455 Database Management Systems.
+For further advanced topics, check CSCI 515 Data Engineering and Management using the methods of data mining and data science.
+For fundamental databases, check CSCI 455 Database Management Systems.

 No pain, no gain 😂

-Remark VI: According to a study, students in computer-science courses learn much more by building large-scale exercises instead of many small-scale test programs, which give fragmented knowledge contrary to solid understanding of the system.
+Remark V: According to a study, students in computer-science courses learn much more by building large-scale exercises instead of many small-scale test programs, which give fragmented knowledge contrary to solid understanding of the system.

-Remark VII: Remote work is a trend for IT workers.
+Remark VI: Remote work is a trend for IT workers.
 This course also allows you to learn how to do it by using the VPN (virtual private networks) to connect to our Linux server undcemcs02.und.edu, and having the exercises set up at the server and be accessed from the clients.

 Instructor’s qualification: The instructor’s PhD dissertation is titled “An image database system based on a linear skeleton representation,” which includes a database-driven web system by using Perl and Sybase in 1997, when not many people were familiar with the Web.
 In fact, all his research to date uses or relates to databases, but not tries to build or enhance a DBMS (database management system).
 In addition, he is familiar with many kinds of databases like Oracle, MySQL, Google Firebase, SQLite, Microsoft Access, Sybase, and MongoDB.